SanderMertens/bake/README.md

 The `${locate include}` part of the include path will be substituted by the project-specific include folder when the `project.json` is parsed.

 #### Link external files from global environment
-When a project needs to link with an external binary, one option is to install it to a global location, like `/usr/local/lib`.
-The bake equivalent is to install it to the `lib` root directory.
+When a project needs to link with an external binary, one option is to install it to a global location.
+The bake equivalent is to install it to the `lib` directory in the bake environment.
 That way, the library will be installed to `$BAKE_TARGET/lib`.
-Thus when `$BAKE_TARGET` is set to `/usr/local`, the library will be installed to `/usr/local/lib`.

 To install the library to this location, it needs to be added to the project folder.
 Add the library to this location: